Mathematics

 • Algebra

 Mental mathematics, including quick recall of key facts, is very important to enable children to become fluent mathematicians.
 Therefore, we teach children their number facts and then times tables.
+We use Number Sense Systematic number fact and times tables teaching | Number Sense Maths material to support children in building their fluency and rapid recall of key number facts such as number bonds and times tables through a short but regular approach.

 Read more about the role of mathematics at Hillbourne Primary School in our Maths Policy.